MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-configure-policy-settings.md

 ### What you can expect

 Many settings are included as part of the security baseline.
-In the Documentation folder you'll find an Excel spreadsheet which outlines all the policies set by the baseline.
+In the Documentation folder, you find an Excel spreadsheet that outlines all the policies set by the baseline.
 You'll immediately notice that user account password complexity has been changed from its default, so you may need to update user account passwords on the system or as part of your deployment.
 Additionally, policies are configured for USB drive data access.
 Copying data from the system is protected by default now.
 Continue to explore the other settings added by the security baseline.

 ## Microsoft Defender